Subscribe To This Site's Feed

 1 teaspoon ginger, crushed and chopped

 Mix together soy sauce, honey, and ginger.
 Marinate chicken overnight.
-Grill in oven or barbeque.
+Grill in oven or barbecue.

 Blood and Guts with Eyeballs